Welcome to today's edition of the Rush 24-7 podcast.

 And it was produced with the express purpose of creating conflict rather than letting it naturally happen.

-If we'd actually let these people debate, we wouldn't have to hit them with you said he said, what do you think of that?
+If we'd actually let these people debate, we wouldn't have to hit them with, you said, he said, what do you think of that?

-No, we have to produce it so we can keep it within our 30-second segments.
+No, we have to produce it so we can keep it within our 30-second segments, make sure that this fits and that fits, make sure we get it all in.

-Lincoln and Douglas could no more have a debate today on American television.
+Lincoln and Douglas could no more have a debate today on American television than Peter Pan could have a child.

 All right, now.

-I just got through displaying explaining April 16, 2008, about high concept and fiction, how the media gave us this storyline of Obama.
+I just got through explaining April 16, 2008, about high concept and fiction, how the media gave us this storyline of Obama.

 I want you to listen now that they've finally come to this realization on the left.

-Last night on the Charlie Rose show, who's he's still trying to figure out what George Will told him on Monday.
+Last night on the Charlie Rose show, he's still trying to figure out what George Will told him on Monday.

-He has Farid Zakaria on last night.
+He has Fareed Zakaria on last night.

 They're discussing Obama's leadership.